 Applying for a life insurance policy after receiving a diagnosis of HIV or AIDS will result in an immediate decline.
 The only option for those with human immunodeficiency virus is a guaranteed issue policy.

 The reason for this is that life insurance carriers view HIV/AIDS as too high a risk for full coverage protection.
-In every single application you’ll come across, there are “knock out” questions.
+In every single application, you’ll come across, there are “knock out” questions.
 One of these questions, regardless of which carrier you’re applying to, is whether or not you have ever been diagnosed or treated for HIV/AIDS.
-If you’re answer is “yes,” then you should save yourself time and apply for guaranteed acceptance.
+If your answer is “yes,” then you should save yourself time and apply for guaranteed acceptance.

 To learn more about why HIV/AIDS is viewed so strictly by carriers and what information you should have on hand when applying for coverage, read the article linked above.
 This is the #1 place to visit if you are shopping for life insurance protection and have HIV/AIDS.